 By improving sound quality, these blankets can help create an environment that is more comfortable and more conducive to focused work.
 Whether you’re dealing with street noise or other sources of unwanted sound, using heavy moving blankets you can effectively create a more peaceful environment.

 Using Moving Blankets As A Soundproof Material

-Many people wonder if moving blankets are a good solution for soundproofing a space quickly.
+Many wonder if moving blankets are a good solution for quickly soundproofing a space.
 The reality is that while these blankets have a high mass, they cannot completely block outside noises entering a room.

 However, they can absorb some sound waves, leading to a moderate improvement in a room’s overall sound quality.
 To make the most of moving blankets as sound absorbers, it’s important to know how they can be used.
 With that in mind, here are some tips for using moving blankets to improve a room’s acoustics: